European Wax Center (EWCZ)

 Chris Andrews, Chief Information and Digital Officer

-Chris Andrews joined European Wax Center as Chief Information and Digital Officer in March 2025.
-He most recently served as Chief Information Officer at Unleashed Brands.
-Prior to that, Mr. Andrews was the Chief Information Officer of Smoothie King, where he led IT capabilities across the organization.
-He has over 30 years of experience in information technology, with 20 years dedicated to managing and directing IT operations, infrastructure, and strategic technology initiatives for leading companies in the restaurant, health, and consulting industries.
+Chris Andrews joined the company in March 2025 as Chief Information and Digital Officer.
+He most recently served as Chief Information Officer at Unleashed Brands, a youth enrichment platform.
+Before Unleashed Brands, Mr. Andrews was the Chief Information Officer of Smoothie King, where he led IT capabilities across the organization.
+He has over 30 years of experience in information technology, with 20 years managing and directing IT operations, infrastructure, and strategic technology initiatives for leading companies in the restaurant, health, and consulting industries.

 AI Analysis | Feedback